rschristopher/rschristopher.github.io/src/criticisms/bitcoin-not-perfect.md

-Adopting Bitcoin is very much an act of *faith* -- Faith that civilization can and should persist, that human progress will and should continue, and that a universal unit-of-account is beneficial to these ends.
+Adopting Bitcoin is very much an act of *faith* -- Faith that civilization can and should persist, that human progress will and should continue, and that a universal unit-of-account is beneficial towards these ends.

 To not believe in the above (with sufficient faith, beyond just rational self-interest) is to bow to a form nihilism that not even Bitcoin could survive.
 In other words, Bitcoin depends on human civilization to survive and flourish.
+If humans cannot make it, then neither can Bitcoin.

-Even with this faith in human civilization, there are some very difficult compromises that Bitcoin has faced, and will continue to face.
+However, even with faith in human civilization, there are some very difficult compromises that Bitcoin has faced, and will continue to face.
-Most pressing is privacy and decentralization.
+Most concerning is privacy and decentralization.
 Bitcoin is not perfectly decentralized, and it is not perfectly private.
 Compromises were made.